 The ROM-based Setup utility allows the configuration to be modified without opening the system for most basic changes.
-The Premiere/PCI II baseboard also incorporates many new capabilities into the Flash EEPROM, including:
+The Premiere/PCI Baby-AT motherboard also incorporates many new capabilities into the Flash EEPROM, including:

-- Auto configuration of IDE hard disks (manual selection of the drive type is no longer required). - Support for two IDE disk interfaces (primary and secondary) providing access to 4 IDE devices (when a second IDE controller is added on the PCI or ISA bus). - An option allowing the user to assign a block of addresses below the 1 MB boundary as non-shadowed, non-cached.
-This area is primarily used for expansion card ROM which causes timing problems when shadowed and cached. - ISA interrupts IRQ9, IRQ10, IRQ11, and IRQ15 may be assigned to add-in card ISA adapters, thereby informing the PCI configuration utility which interrupts not to use.
+- Auto configuration of IDE hard disks (manual selection of the drive type is no longer required). - Support for two IDE disk interfaces (primary and secondary) providing access to four IDE devices (when a second IDE controller is used on the PCI or ISA bus). - An option allowing the user to assign a block of addresses below the 1 MB boundary as non-shadowed, non-cached.
+This area is primarily used for expansion card ROM which causes timing problems when shadowed and cached. - ISA interrupts may be assigned to add-in card ISA adapters, thereby informing the PCI configuration utility which interrupts not to use.

-The Setup utility is accessible only during the Power-On Self Test, POST, by pressing the or <Fl> key after the POST memory test has begun and before boot begins.
+The Setup utility is accessible only during the Power-On Self Test (POST) by pressing the or <Fl> key after the POST memory test has begun and before boot begins.
 A prompt may be enabled that informs users to press the <Fl> key to access Setup.
-A baseboard jumper can be set to prevent user access to Setup for security purposes.
+A motherboard jumper can be set to prevent user access to Setup for security purposes.
 Setup options are detailed in Appendix G.